ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 More information about how integrating with EarthCODE works, where and how to apply, can be found at the [Integrating New Platforms Page](../Integrating%20New%20Platforms%20to%20EarthCODE/).

 ### Publishing Experiments Data and Workflows
 Once a research activity is complete, the results can be published to the EarthCODE ecosystem, making them findable, reproducible, and reusable by the broader scientific community.
 If you are working on an integrated platform, publishing is typically automated.
 When the experiment is finalized, the platform can generate the appropriate metadata and push it to the EarthCODE Open Science Catalog.
-If you're working outside of an integrated platform—on institutional infrastructure or locally—you can still publish your results manually by following the EarthCODE catalog submission guidelines ([Working with Data](/Technical%20Documentation/Data)).
+If you're working outside of an integrated platform—on institutional infrastructure or locally—you can still publish your results manually by following the EarthCODE catalog submission guidelines [Working with Data](../Technical%20Documentation/Data/index.md).

 At the time of publishing, it is expected that the outputs have been finalized and, where applicable, reviewed and approved by the ESA project’s Technical Officer.
 When you're ready to publish you:
 1. (Optional) Upload your **datasets and workflows** to the **ESA Project Results Repository (PRR)** for long-term preservation.